Saturday, February 1, 2025

 Use good photos

 Take the time to edit your photos.
-Crop them, increase exposure if needed, There are many free photo-editing sites out there that are user-friendly, Pic Monkey, Paint,
+Crop them, increase exposure.
+There are many free photo-editing sites out there that are user-friendly, Pic Monkey, Paint, Picasa,

 My favorite posts that I've done, are just several pictures with a few good sentences between each one.
 The photos tell the story.